SeanCagin/ProjectEulerPlus/MaximumPathSumII/README.md

 through the triangle.

 ## Input Format
-A number is N is entered for the number of test cases followed by N triangles.<br>
+A number N is entered for the number of test cases followed by N triangles.<br>
 Each Triangle takes a number M for the number of rows followed by M rows.<br>
 Here is an example:
 <pre>